Create a Brand

 Brainstorm a list of potential business names with your team!
 Use your creative brainpower, or use a naming generator.
 Naming generators can help by adding in the words you want to feature, and creating a lot of different options.
 Keep in mind, you’ll want to refer back to the adjectives you decided on for the ‘We Are & We Are Not’ activity, which will help guide your conversations and help you determine what name would fit your company best.

 Once you’ve narrowed it down even further, it’s time to pick just one!
-Make sure you and your team are all agreed upon the final name.
+Make sure you and your team all agree upon the final name.

 - How will you include branding into your pitch video?
 Branding is an important part of marketing your idea to others

-- [Senior Teams] Begin considering how you’d like to integrate your branding into your 5 page business plan - this marketing will help convince the judges that your app is a great solution
+- [Senior Teams] Begin considering how you’d like to integrate your branding into your 5-10 page business plan - this marketing will help convince the judges that your product is a great solution

 - Now that you’ve created a name and an identity for your business, the next step is to develop a visual identity.
 In the next marketing lessons, you’ll start developing color scheme and logo visuals!